Twelfth Doctor: Costume

 The 12th Doctor's costume, on display at the Doctor Who Experience.

 The Twelfth Doctor's general outfit consists of a navy blue Crombie coat with a crimson lining, dark blue trousers, a long collared white shirt buttoned to the top, a black cardigan or waistcoat, and brogue boots.
 His shirt varies from episode to episode, with a navy shirt, a dark purple shirt and a black shirt with white polka dots appearing, as well as a black holey jumper, all being worn under his coat in his first series.
-He also wears a hoodie over his jumper as of series nine, over his T-shirt all being worn under his coat.
+He also wears a hoodie over his jumper as of series nine, over his T-shirt, all being worn under his coat.
 In "Time Heist", the Doctor describes his costume as "hoping for minimalism, but I think I came up with magician."

 The look was created by Doctor Who costume designer Howard Burden.
 His design was described as "No frills, no scarfs, no messing, just 100% rebel Time Lord."
 Capaldi said that the costume took a long time to find.
-The reason he settled on his final costume was because, "I think it's quite a hard look.
+The reason he settled on his final costume was that, "I think it's quite a hard look.
 I always wanted him to be in black – I always just saw the Doctor in dark colours.
 Not tweed," in reference to his immediate predecessor's original costume.
 "Matt's a really young cool guy – he can wear anything, but I wanted to strip it back and be very stark."
 Moffat described the look as "A stick-insect sort of thing".
 He also said that Clara calls him "a grey-haired stick-insect at one point".
 Capaldi also stated that he chose the Twelfth Doctor's costume so fans of the show who enjoy cosplay could easily emulate it without going to great expense.
 Writing for Radio Times, fashion columnist Anna Fielding described it as "a classic early skinhead look" and linked it to Capaldi's history as a punk musician.